INiKkEI/led-cube-8x8x8/docs/00_overview/system-architecture.md

 The key interfaces are:

 - external 5 V power input
-- logic power distribution to the ESP32
-- display power distribution to the driver stage
 - BLE command/control input to the ESP32
 - programming/debug access to the ESP32
 - scan control from the ESP32 to the driver stage